 It is important to only go through a detox program that is monitored at a professional treatment facility.
 Detoxification cannot be accurately performed at home by yourself or even with the help of a friend or family member.
 These methods of detox will not work, and they can be extremely dangerous as well.

 The Benefits of Inpatient Treatment for Cocaine Addicts

 Inpatient treatment is the most effective way to combat addictions of any kind.
-Within a secure and comfortable environment patients receive 24/7 support.
+Within a secure and comfortable environment patients receive caring support and guidance.
 Some of the benefits of this approach to recovery include:

 - You’ll be around the right people: In addition to not having the actual temptations of drugs around you, you’ll also have more supportive people nearby, and they won’t be doing drugs.